Progress report for GW22-244

 Participation Summary:

-• Five undergraduate students have been trained on physical, chemical and biological measures of soil health by Preston Christensen.
+- Seven undergraduate students have been trained on physical, chemical and biological measures of soil health while working on this project.